Extending the Benefits of Parallel Elasticity across Multiple Actuation Tasks: A Geometric and Optimization-Based Approach: Conclusion

-This paper presents a framework to optimize the stiffness and preload of a parallel spring that minimizes the energy consumption and RMS effort for an arbitrary effort source that actuates multiple tasks.
-The optimization problem is a convex quadratically constrained quadratic program that can be geometrically interpreted as the intersection of ellipses in the stiffness and preload plane.
-The geometric and numerical optimization approaches are complementary to each other.
-To ease adoption, the reader is encouraged to test the framework using the source code \cite{source_code} that supplements this work.
-We applied our framework to the design of a knee exoskeleton and a powered prosthetic ankle.
-The example code for the two applications is also in \cite{source_code}.
-The interested designer can use this framework as long as there is knowledge of the load kinematics and kinetics and the optimal stiffness -- the resulting selection will be beneficial for a set of tasks. \begin{IEEEbiography}[{ }]{Kang Yang} (Graduate Student Member, IEEE) was born in Shanghai, China.
+\begin{IEEEbiography}[{ }]{Kang Yang} (Graduate Student Member, IEEE) was born in Shanghai, China.
 He received the B.S. degree in mechanical engineering from Columbia University, New York City, NY, USA, in 2020, the M.S. degree in mechanical engineering from the University of Michigan, Ann Arbor, MI, USA, in 2022, and is currently pursuing the Ph.D. degree in mechanical engineering at the University of Notre Dame, Notre Dame, IN, USA.

 From 2020 to 2022, he was with the Precision Systems Design Laboratory at the University of Michigan, where he designed and manufactured a 3 DoF tendon-driven index finger and thumb, and developed a compact prosthetic wrist.
 Since 2022, he has been with the Wearable Robotics Laboratory at the University of Notre Dame, focusing on thermally and energetically optimal actuator design, and solving convex optimization problems for prosthetic applications.
 He is the author of several published articles in journals such as IEEE Transactions on Medical Robotics and Bionics and has presented his research at international conferences, including the IEEE/ASME International Conference on Advanced Intelligent Mechatronics. \end{IEEEbiography}